gzachariadis/Python.Challenges/README.md

 ## Why the scripts doesn't pull challenge descriptions?

-<p align="justify">&nbsp;&nbsp;&nbsp;&nbsp;I prefer to write my own descriptions to any challenges for several reasons.
+<i align="justify">I prefer to write my own descriptions to any challenges for several reasons.
 I prefer the clarity of my own thoughts and a more familiar feel, I tend to find most descriptions lacking in that same clarity.
 I tend to write long verbose descriptions which more effectively accompany the answers.
-Since, the answers tend to be one-liners and lack specificity in arguments.</p>
+Since, the answers tend to be one-liners and lack specificity in arguments.</i>

 ## Author Notes